bplmaps/lmec-main-site/content/articles/the-power-of-noticing-and-wondering-an-interview-with-sharon-hessney.md

 - k12
 - education
 backgroundImage: https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:h989r708n/60,1180,4975,3420/2000,/0/default.jpg
-draft: true

 ---
-> As part of this year's [Massachusetts Civic Learning Week](https://www.macivicsforall.org/events-mclc), the Leventhal Map Center will co-present a virtual session called [“What’s Going On In This Graph?”: Maps and Data for Civic Literacy](https://www.eventbrite.com/e/whats-going-on-in-this-graph-map-data-literacy-for-civic-engagement-tickets-541759556417) with Sharon Hessney on **March 7 at 3:30PM**.
+> As part of this year's [Massachusetts Civic Learning Week](https://www.macivicsforall.org/events-mclc), the Leventhal Map & Education Center will co-present a virtual session called [“What’s Going On In This Graph?”: Maps and Data for Civic Literacy](https://www.eventbrite.com/e/whats-going-on-in-this-graph-map-data-literacy-for-civic-engagement-tickets-541759556417) with Sharon Hessney on **March 7 at 3:30PM**.

 #### Meet Sharon Hessney